bek0s/gbkfit-legacy/README.md

 For instructions on how to install GBKFIT read [here](INSTALL.md).

+GBKFIT is a new software and thus it has not been tested in many different platforms.
+If you find problems or bugs related to the installation process please send me an e-mail or create a new GitHub issue.
+Your help is greatly appreciated.

 ## User guide

 For instructions on how to use GBKFIT read [here](USERGUIDE.md).